habedi/PracticalMachineLearning/README.md

 * [Optimum](https://github.com/huggingface/optimum): "Optimum is an extension of Transformers, providing a set of performance optimization tools enabling maximum efficiency to train and run models on targeted hardware." -- Optimum's GitHub page
 * [CASL Project](https://www.casl-project.ai/): An umbrella project including a wide range of machine learning tools aiming at simplicity and scabality
 * [sparse_dot_topn](https://github.com/ing-bank/sparse_dot_topn): A Python library for fast sparse matrix multiplication and top-n (or top-k) similarity search
+* [Streamlit](https://streamlit.io/): Streamlit is a Python library that enables users to create shareable web apps in minutes, directly from their data scripts.
+It requires no front-end experience, making it easy to use for anyone familiar with Python

 ## Recommended